ryanurbanski/_Notebook/vim-magic.md

 ## Not useful but still cool
-Switch between braces with `%` in normal mode.
+- Switch between braces with `%` in normal mode.
+- Capitalize text string quickly with `viW`